ImpactLabASU/EmilyDroneVideoPipeline/README.md

 Github Created by: Farhat Shaikh

 ## Citation
-If you use this repository, please cite the EMILY paper:
+If you use this repository, please cite the following two papers:

 ```bibtex
 @InProceedings{pmlr-v255-banerjee24a,